microsoft/reactxp/samples/TodoList/README.md

 This sample demonstrates a number of concepts that you can leverage within your app.
 Some of these concepts demonstrate advanced ways to orchestrate the build of a more complex cross-platform app.
 Others demonstrate coding techniques within the app.

 ## Gulp-based Build
-Most of the other ReactXP samples use a simple build technique where the build script is entirely written within the package.json "scripts" section.
+Most of the other ReactXP samples use a simple build technique where the build script is implemented entirely within the package.json "scripts" section.
 This sample demonstrates a more sophisticated build that leverages [gulp](https://www.npmjs.com/package/gulp), a popular automation toolkit.

 The script logic is mostly located in the file gulpfile.js.
 This script also makes use of buildconfig.js, which defines all of the build parameters (such as paths and config options).